Meet The Top Dentist of Pasadena, TX

 - Doctor of Dental Surgery (DDS) degree from the University of Texas Dental Branch at Houston

 - Continuing education with the L.D.
 Pankey Institute and the world-renowned Las Vegas Institute for Advanced Dental Studies

 - American Dental Association (ADA)

 - Texas Academy of General Dentistry

 - Houston Chapter, Academy of General Dentistry

 You also want to know your dentist is a part of the community.
-If you ask anyone in Pasadena, Texas, they’re likely to have known of Dr. Covell through his involvement with local Little League Baseball, Red Bluff Elementary School, Sam Rayburn High School Choir and Athletics Booster Clubs, Cub Scouts and Boy Scouts, and 30+ years on the local Rotary Club.
+If you ask anyone in Pasadena, Texas, they’re likely to have known of Dr. Covell through his involvement with local Little League Baseball, Red Bluff Elementary School, Sam Rayburn High School Choir and Athletics Booster Clubs, Cub Scouts and Boy Scouts, and 40+ years in the local Rotary Club.